space-wizards/docs/src/en/space-station-14/departments/service/proposals/chef.md

 ### New Appliances

 #### Oven - The new general appliance
-- Works chronometrically, so if the dish stays in it for too long it turns into a burned mess.
+- Works chronometrically, and if the dish stays in it for too long it turns into a burned mess.
 - Has adjustable temperature to control how fast something cooks for.
 - Used primarily to bake the following: Breads, Pizzas, Cookies, Pancakes, Waffles, Pies, and Cakes